Eliminating The LPSU Opto-Isolator Board on Nova Glass Tube Machines

 Opto-Isolator Wiring and Bypass for HY-DY Series Laser Power Supply:

-One the Left the Opto is installed, on the right it is bypassed.
+One the Left has the Opto installed like the factory, the one on the right it has the Otpo bypassed.

-• Laser Tube Will Not Fire - LPSU Test
+Nova Laser Tube Will Not Fire or is Low on Power- LPSU Test

 Preface: This article covers the "Red Button Test" which is a great first test when you have Laser Power issues.
 The red button test eliminates the OPTO and RUIDA inputs, isolating the system to just the tube and the LPSU.
 If this test is a success, ...